 Every graduate student has an academic student file, which is located in the Chemistry Graduate Office.
-This file contains all academic forms required by the Chemistry Graduate Program and the University (e.g., Research Advisor Selection, Selection of Guidance Committee, First Committee Meeting Report, Second Year Oral Report, Report of the Guidance Committee, etc.) plus copies of graduate appointments, fellowship forms, Chemistry Department Status Reports, grade reports, evaluations, and admissions material.
+This file contains all academic forms required by the Chemistry Graduate Program and the University (e.g., Research Advisor Selection, Selection of Guidance Committee, First Committee Meeting Report, Second Year Oral Report, Report of the Guidance Committee, etc.) plus copies of graduate appointments, fellowship forms, evaluations, and admissions material.
 Chemistry TA files are also maintained separately in the Chemistry Graduate Office.